OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-and-non-vr.md

 ## Kneeboard Is Not Visible

+Restart DCS after each step to see if it's fixed.

 1. Do not run the game or any launchers (e.g. SkateZilla) as administrator/elevated.
 2. Make sure that the game is in OpenKneeboard's games list, and the path is correct.
 3. Install the latest [Microsoft Visual C++ Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe)